n8n-io/n8n-docs/docs/hosting/configuration.md

 ### Base URL

 !!! warning "Requires manual UI build"
     This variable requires a manual build of the `n8n-editor-ui` package.
 You can't use it with the default n8n docker image.
-The default it`/`, meaning that it uses the root-domain.
+The default is `/`, meaning that it uses the root-domain.

 Tells the frontend how to reach the REST API of the back-end.